DigiThax/F22LABS/README.md

 # F22LABS

-The folder 'Game Engine' contains the final program
+The folder 'WordGame' contains the final program